pwighton/ci-qms/QM-001--QualityManual.md

 __NewInstitue__'s quality policy is as follows:

->   __NewInstitue__ collects high quality, multi-modal human health data in
+>   __NewInstitue__ collects high quality, multi-modal human health data and
-    order to answer specific research questions to better understand the nature of various diseases, human health and longevity.
+    other associated data in order to answer specific research questions to better understand the nature of various diseases, human health and longevity.
 Data is collected, stored, transmitted, analyzed and distributed ethically and in accordance with the consent of the subjects and in a manner that protects their privacy.

 ### 5.3 Resources